jinwyp/aegis-cyflow/README.md

 ## to

-1. add flowType to message to support
+1. add flowType to message to support        done
-2. add userType to message
+2. add userType to message                   todo   maybe not needed
+3. change serialization to custom            todo
+4. change serialization to protobuf          todo
+5. angular2 + D3 for operation visualization todo
+6. generic type support for DataPoint        todo
+7. cluster sharding                          todo